jackthomas1430/deep-learning-challenge/README.md

 100 nodes in the first hidden layer, 50 in the second, and 25 in the third.

 ##### Results:
-Training Accuracy: 74.66%
+Training Accuracy: 74.70%
-Test Accuracy: 72.46%
+Test Accuracy: 72.47%
 This shows an improvement in test accuracy compared to the initial model, but it still falls short of the 75% goal.

 #### Attempt 2: Tuning Activation Functions
-For the second optimization attempt, the activation function was changed from ReLU to Tanh for the hidden layers.
+For the second optimization attempt, the activation function was changed from ReLU to Tanh for the hidden layers and the model was adjusted to use:
+80 nodes in the first hidden layer, 40 in the second, and 20 in the third.

 ##### Results:

 Training Accuracy: 74.04%
-Test Accuracy: 73.34%
+Test Accuracy: 73.43%
 Using Tanh provided a small improvement in test accuracy but still fell short of the 75% goal.

 #### Attempt 3: Experimenting with ELU Activation